 - Number of packets per second.
 Almost the same amount of processing needs to be done on a packet with 1500 byte payload as for a packet with a one byte payload.
 The number of packets per second determines the number of times the state table and, in case of no match there, filter rules have to be evaluated every second, determining the effective demand on the system. - Performance of your system bus.
 The ISA bus has a maximum bandwidth of 8MB/sec, and when the processor is accessing it, it has to slow itself to the effective speed of a 80286 running at 8MHz, no matter how fast the processor really is.
 The PCI bus has a much greater effective bandwidth, and has less impact on the processor. - Efficiency of your network card.
 Some network adapters are just more efficient than others.
-Realtek 8139 (rl(4)) based cards tend to be relatively poor performers while Intel 21143 (dc(4)) based cards tend to perform very well.
+Older rl(4) Realtek 8139 based cards tend to be relatively poor performers (newer re(4)-based Realtek cards are much better), while Intel 21143 (dc(4)) based cards tend to perform very well.
 For maximum performance, consider using gigabit Ethernet cards, even if not connecting to gigabit networks, as they have much more advanced buffering. - Complexity and design of your ruleset.
 The more complex your ruleset, the slower it is.
 The more packets that are filtered by keep state and quick rules, the better the performance.
 The more lines that have to be evaluated for each packet, the lower the performance. - Barely worth mentioning: CPU and RAM.
 As PF is a kernel-based process, it will not use swap space.
-So, if you have enough RAM, it runs, if not, it panics due to pool(9) exhaustion.
+So, if you have enough RAM, it runs, if not, it panics due to pool(9">pool(9">pool(9">pool(9")) exhaustion.
 Huge amounts of RAM are not needed -- 32MB should be plenty for close to 30,000 states, which is a lot of states for a small office or home application.
-Most users will find a "recycled" computer more than enough for a PF system -- a 300MHz system will move a very large number of packets rapidly, at least if backed up with good NICs and a good ruleset.
+Most users will find a "recycled" computer more than enough for a PF system -- a 300MHz system will move a large number of packets rapidly, at least if backed up with good NICs and a good ruleset.